NaWaCC/nawacc.github.io/index.md

 ## **The NaWaCC project**

 The NaWaCC project is a three-year project funded by the French and the German research agencies (the [ANR](http://www.agence-nationale-recherche.fr/en/) and the [DFG](http://www.dfg.de/en/index.jsp)).
 Its budget amounts to 385,978€.
-The project started in May 2018 and will end in October 2021.
+The project started in May 2018 and will end in April 2022.

 ### Summary